18.0 MB (700.7 KB compressed)

 This image may not be used in educational posters.

 DNA molecules.
 Computer artwork of the structure of deoxyribonucleic acid (DNA).
-DNA is composed of two strands of sugar (yellow) and phosphate (red).
-These twist to form a double helix.
+DNA is composed of sugar (yellow), phosphate (pink), oxygen (red), hydrogen (black), nitrogen (blue) and nucleotide bases (green and orange).
+The sugar and phosphate form two strands (red and yellow tubes), which twist to form a double helix.
 Each sugar has a nucleotide base attached to it.
 There are four bases: guanine (G) and adenine (A) (purines, orange), and cytosine (C) and thymine (T) (pyrimidines, green).
-The bases link together in the centre of the double helix using hydrogen bonds (not seen).
+The bases link together in the centre of the double helix using hydrogen bonds (grey lines).
 T always links with A, and C always links with G. DNA contains an organism's genetic information.

 Model release not required.
 Property release not required.